JeremySeverson/board-game-summary/summaries/archaeology.md

   * When each player has no cards left in hand

 #### End Game Scoring
-  * Each player adds up the total of all sets they sold to the Museum
+  * Each player adds up the total of each individual set they sold to the Museum
   * Highest total sold wins
   * Tie breaker is who sold the least amount of cards to the Museum